redhat-cip/dci-ansible-agent/README.md

     0 sources with unknown address

 If Chrony is not running, you can follow [the official documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-using_chrony) to set it up.

+### Create the 'remoteci'

+You need to create your remoteci (on our interface)[http://www.distributed-ci.io].

+1. Click on the "Remote CIs" entry from the left menu
+2. Use the "Create new remoteci" to add the remoteci

+Once the remoteci is ready, you can download its authentication file on the "Download rc file" column.
+The file is called remotecirc.sh, please rename it to dcirc.sh for the next step.

 ### Configuration